-You have proved yourself a good commander and as such you will be given the choice between missions, this is not something many officers are allowed to do.
+Comrade Stalin believes you have proved yourself a good commander, and so you will be given the choice between missions.
+Note well, comrade: this is not something many officers are allowed to do.
 Your choice is between leading the Sinyavino Offensive or the Battle of the Caucasus.
-Whichever you choose, I wish you luck.
+Whichever you choose, I wish you luck, Comrade Commandant.